 May 19, 1978 – Friday

-In the morning, the preparations of an airborne operation took place at the air base of Kinshasa.
-First 2e REP elements were to be transported to Kolwezi.
-At the time, only a half of the regiment were present there:
+In the morning, the preparations for an airborne operation took place at the air base in Kinshasa.
+The first 2e REP elements were to be transported to Kolwezi.
+At the time, only half of the regiment was present there:

 - 1st Company